michalkonecny/caern-cca2021-slides/docs/cca-slides.md

 ### Plan

-1. Key features of *exact real computation*
+1. Key features of *exact real computation*; why certify?
-2. Why *certified* exact real computation?
-3. Our approach to certification vs others
+2. Our approach to certification vs others
-4. Our *axiomatisation* of constructive real numbers
+3. Our *axiomatisation* of constructive real numbers
-5. *Relating* constructive and classical real numbers
+4. *Relating* constructive and classical real numbers
-6. *Quality* of our certified programs
+5. *Quality* of our certified programs

 [https://michalkonecny.github.io/caern-cca2021-slides/](https://michalkonecny.github.io/caern-cca2021-slides/)

 Notes:

-1. The plan is to start with a reminder of what exact real computation looks like using a few examples,
-2. and why it is desirable to do a formal verification / certification of such programs.
+1. The plan is to start with a reminder of what exact real computation looks like using a few examples, and why it is desirable to do a formal verification / certification of such programs.
-3. Then I will review several existing approaches and show how ours differs from them,
+2. Then I will review several existing approaches and show how ours differs from them,
-4. followed by key details of our approach, namely formal axiomatisation of the real numbers
+3. followed by key details of our approach, namely formal axiomatisation of the real numbers
-5. and their relation to standard classical real numbers present in Coq.
+4. and their relation to standard classical real numbers present in Coq.
-6. Finally, I will evaluate the approach from various angles and outline further work.
+5. Finally, I will evaluate the approach from various angles and outline further work.

 >>>>